dennisnderitu254/QA-Technical-Assessment/README.md

 #### Accessibility Test Cases

-1. Verify Kenyboard accessibility:
+1. Verify Keyboard accessibility:

 2. Test Color Contrast ans Readability:

 3. Check is the reader is able to see the input fields and text

-4. Form navigation: THe user should be able to move from one field to the next with ease, for good user experience.
+4. Form navigation: The user should be able to move from one field to the next with ease, for good user experience.

 #### `Positive and Negative Scenarios in the user Sign Up Test Case`

 #### `Positive Scenarios`

+1. The user is able to access the keyboard an input fields

+2. The error messages are visible and clear for the user, this is seen when the input field of a required field is highlighted through an error message.

+#### `Negative Scenarios`

+1. The user is not able to input fields properly in the form, and no message is sent to alert of correct.

+2. The user interface not throwing an error showing duplicate registration, or a username taken.

+### `Task 2: Exploratory Testing and Bug Reporting`